 Freedom Fest will be held from 10a.m. to 4 p.m., and will be filled with music, kids’ activities, historical reenactments, food, and fun.

 Admission to Freedom Fest is free.
-There will be nominal costs for the theater, food and drink.
+There will be nominal costs for the simulators, food and drink.
+Donations made on July 4th will go toward Operation NIM Kids, to fund visits to the museum for students from Title 1 schools.
 The National Infantry Foundation relies on donations to operate the museum and preserve the artifacts that tell the heroic story of the American Infantryman.

 -Interactive demonstrations from the living historians at Historic Westville.

 –Treadstone Climbing Gym is bringing a rock climbing wall suitable even for small children.